 Connections have properties that define specific characteristics of a remote session, such as the destination IP address or Internet-ID code, access password, color depth and so on.
 Connections can be grouped into folders.

-An address book can be local (a "black dot" icon) or synced (a "cloud" icon).
-A local address book is stored on the local disc.
-A synced address book is stored both on the local disc and on the RU Server when automatic address book sync is enabled.
+- A synced (a "cloud" icon) address book is stored both on the Viewer PC and on the RU Server if automatic address book sync is enabled.

 - Active Directory tree.
 Learn more about Active Directory support.